Ingeld: Gesta Danorum

 The tradition of the feud with the Heaðobards Ingeld and Froda appears twice in the Gesta Danorum.
 There is also a third time, based on the account of the old warrior who restarts the conflict.

 The first time it tells of the feud is book 2, where Ingeld (called Ingild) appears with the son Agnar.
 In this version, Ingeld's son is about to marry Hroðulf's sister Rute, but a fight starts and Agnar dies in a duel with Böðvarr Bjarki (called Biarco).

 The second version in Gesta Danorum (book 6), concerns the adventures of Starkad, and which is based on the old warrior who restarted the conflict.
 The Danish king Frotho (Froda) was killed through treachery by a Saxon named Swerting (Swertingus).
 Frotho's son Ingeld (Ingellus) lived a wanton life and married one of Swerting's daughters.
 This angered Starkad so much that he enlisted at the Swedish king Halfdan's (Haldanus) court instead.
 As Ingeld continued his sinful life and did not do his duty to avenge his father, Starkad appeared during a banquet that Ingeld had with the sons of Swerting, his father's slayer.
 Starkad strongly admonished Ingeld and humiliated his queen who tried to calm Starkad with kindness and her costly ribbon.
 Starkad succeeded in inciting Ingeld to kill Swerting's sons and to divorce his Saxon bride.

 The third time, it tells of Froda and Ingeld is in book 7, but here Hroðgar is replaced by a Harald and Halga by a Haldanus.
 It is the same Ingeld as in the previous paragraph, but here Froda reappears as Ingeld's son.
 It is a version of the feud that is similar to the one told in the Skjöldunga saga, Bjarkarímur and Hrólfr Kraki's saga, where the Heaðobards had been forgotten and the feud with Froda and Ingeld has become a family feud.
 The main plot is that Ingeld has the sons Frodo (Froda) and Harald (corresponds to Healfdene).
 The relationship between Ingeld and Froda was thus reversed, a reversal also found in the Skjöldunga saga and in the Bjarkarímur.
 Froda kills his brother and tries to get rid of his nephews Harald (corresponds to Hroðgar) and Haldanus (corresponds to Halga).
 After some adventures, the two brothers burn their uncle to death inside his house and avenge their father.

+Codex Runicus

+Ingeld appears in the Kongetal (King's List) and Runekrønike (Runic Chronicle) sections of the Codex Runicus.
+These are broadly consistent with the history presented in Gesta Danorum.
+In Kongetal, Ingæld (ᛁᚿᚵᛅᛚᛑ) is the son of Froþe the Hard and the father of Olaf (ᚮᛚᛆᚠ).
+Ingæld's queen (corresponding to the Saxon daughter of Swerting from Gesta Danorum) is named Swærtæ (ᛋᚡᛅᚱᛐᛅ).
+In Runekrønike, it is said that, during the reign of Inggiæld (ᛁᚿᚵᚵᛁᛅᛚᛑ), Starkad killed the seven sons of Suærting (ᛋᚢᛅᚱᛐᛁᚿᚵ).